 The first challenge a beginner faces is to put aside funds to multiply.
 Many of them have just moved out of parental homes, to a new base.
 The cost of accommodation, transport, internet and healthy food are prime concerns.
 Yet, a self-assessment exercise reveals that they can save a certain predetermined percentage of their income by economising and cutting entertainment costs.
 This habit of putting aside a certain percentage becomes a sound investment strategy for financial wellness.

-Pay Yourself First is a rule several financial planning experts recommend.
-The recommended percentage is ten percent of your net take-home income – higher for those who can afford it.
+Pay Yourself First is a rule financial planning experts recommend.
+The recommended percentage is minimum ten percent of your net take-home income.

 Warren Buffet famously said that the eighth wonder of the world is the power of compounding.
 Compounding basically means earning interest on interest.
 Ploughing profits back in a business or any sound investment can give exponential returns.